 A high-impact centre dedicated to fostering peace and reconciliation across the world.View content

-Explore the tabs below to find out more about who we are and what we do.
+Explore the tabs below to find out more about our work and our impact.

 What we do

 - Dr Mark Owen, CRRP Director

 - Rebecca Bellamy, CRRP Coordinator & Partnerships Officer

 - Dr Seb Bytyçi, Academic Officer and Programme Leader MA Reconciliation/MA Reconciliation and Peacebuilding

 - Professor Simon Keyes, Professor of Reconciliation and Dialogue

 - Professor Anna King, Professor of Religious Studies and Social Anthropology

 Religion and Conflict Analysis